tsibley/netfb/README.md

 Yours truly,
 Thomas

 P.S.
-There are those of you who will, quite justifiably, scoff at the notion that anything requiring ImageMagick be described as _minimal_.
+I expect you may, quite justifiably, scoff at the notion that anything requiring ImageMagick be described as _minimal_.
 This is a fair assessment for which my only defense is that I wanted you, dear Internet, to need not care about converting between image formats yourself.